Blake Shelton Reveals His Big Plans To Surprise Gwen Stefani For Mother’s Day

 Mother’s Day 2018 may not be until May 13, but Blake Shelton already has some ideas when it comes to how he’s going to surprise girlfriend Gwen Stefani for the occasion.
-Speaking to EXTRA this week, the country star teased his big plans to make Gwen – who has three sons with former husband Gavin Rossdale – feel special as the holiday approaches.
+Speaking to Extra this week, the country star teased his big plans to make Gwen – who has three sons with former husband Gavin Rossdale – feel special as the holiday approaches.

 Shelton jokingly revealed his plans to the outlet, claiming that he was going to spell out a special Mother’s Day message with waffles after joking last year that his plan was to do the same thing but with pancakes.